 The fishermen start their days at 4 or 5 o clock in the morning.
 They go out fishing with nets and they come back at about 8.
 They sell fresh fish on the shore, including swordfish, octopus and squid.
 In the afternoon they clean and prepare the boats and sometimes they go fishing again.

 I was privileged to be able to join them on some days.
 I discovered some of the daily rituals they follow.
 For example, before they start, they bless the net by sprinkling some water from the sea over it.
-I felt so connected to nature when I was with them that I often did not feel the need to speak, I just sat quietly and observed them, learning from them.
+When I was with them I often did not feel the need to speak, I just sat quietly and observed them, learning from them and their close relationship with nature.

 One of the ways they show respect for their volcano and their surroundings is by not being greedy.
-They do not take too much from nature, just what they need.
+They do not take too much, just what they need.
 For example, if they did not sell all their catch, I often saw them return fish to the sea.

 Salvatore Russo was born in Lipari in 1964, but has lived on Stromboli all his life.
 He started off working as a bricklayer, and his interest for art initially led him to take up photography, capturing the beauty of his natural surroundings.
 In the winter of 2009, he was walking along the deserted beaches of the island among volcanic stones when he realised he could make out faces in those stones, faces that the volcano and the sea had given them.
 So he decided to take them home and sculpt those faces more clearly.
 For Salvatore, every stone has its own story and feelings, and he handles them with tender care.
 For more information on his work see here